Amundi CEO says Italian banks looking "relatively healthy"

 Amundi says it is the largest asset manager in Europe with 1.3 trillion euros of assets under management and ranks in the top 10 globally.

-(Reporting by Leigh Thomas; Editing by Maya Nikolaeva; Editing by Jon Boyle)
+Reporting by Leigh Thomas; Editing by Maya Nikolaeva; Editing by Jon Boyle